Skip to main content

 Most webhook delivery failures are transient.
 The receiving server was restarting, a load balancer was draining connections, or a brief network partition occurred.
 A retry a few seconds later usually succeeds.

 Without retries, every transient failure becomes a lost event.
 With naive retries (fixed interval, no limit), you risk overwhelming a recovering server.
-Hook0 uses a predefined retry schedule that spaces out attempts over increasing intervals.
+Hook0 uses a fixed escalating schedule.
+Short delays come first, to recover from brief outages quickly; longer delays follow, so a struggling endpoint is not hammered.

 What happens on failure